Transfer credit assessment

 Before you are officially admitted to AUArts here's how you can determine what courses you completed at other institutions may be applied as transfer credit toward a degree

-Due to limited resources, AUArts does not provide transfer credit assessments for prospective students who have not yet been admitted to our degree program.
+Due to limited resources, AUArts does not provide transfer credit assessments for prospective students who have not yet applied to our degree program.
 However, prospective students are encouraged to follow these guidelines to determine for themselves what AUArts courses they have completed that may be eligible for transfer credit.
 Please note: Courses that are admissible for transfer credit must have a final grade of C (60%) or higher.

 First year studies program (or introductory 100-level courses)